Welcome to the new Golem Cloud Docs! 👋

 When using the app new command, it will create:

-• common directory for the given language (common-cpp and common-ts):
+• common directory for the given language (common-rust and common-ts):

 • this directory contains the languages specific Application Manifest Template, which defines how to build the components